Level lowering on Siegel modular threefold of paramodular level: Ribet's principle for paramodular Siegel threefold

-Now we come to state the second main theorem of this article which we call Ribet's principle for the paramodular Siegel modular forms.
-As in the proof of the Mazur's prinicple we will make the following semi-simplicity assumption
+Now we come to state the second main theorem of this article which we call the Ribet's principle for the paramodular Siegel threefold.
+We will make some similar assumptions as in the Mazur's principle concerning the residual Galois representation $\overline{\rho}_{\pi, \lambda}$.
+We fix a $\mu\in \rmX^{\ast}(\rmT)$ and denote $\VV_{\mu}$ simply by $\VV$.